lipsotiko/MotiionMiniWrangler/README.md

 - End-of-line characters is always \n
 - Adding a new derived column such as the "kg" string for the Unit field will only work if there are exiting records in the csv file
+- Quoted values are assumed to be quoted because they contain a comma; and since a comma is used as a delimiter the quoted values will be formatted by removing commas within the quotes, then removing the quotes

 #Resources
 - https://www.martinfowler.com/articles/codeGenDsl.html